 An extensive internship and co-op program encourages all students to work during several semesters or summers at the many communication organizations in the Philadelphia area.
 Students have worked at newspapers, radio and television stations, theaters, ad agencies, and companies seeking well-prepared writers in public relations, advertising, and technical writing.

 Students may be certified in secondary education and prepared to teach in high school or may choose to go on to graduate or law school.

 *MINOR: The Communication program offers a minor in communication made up of 18 credits of communication courses.
 Students wishing to minor in communication are encouraged to consult the department to design a program.

-Cooperative Education and Internship: Three credits of cooperative education or internship may be applied toward fulfilling major requirements in communication.
+Internship: Three credits of internship may be applied toward fulfilling major requirements in communication.